Azure/azure-powershell/src/Compute/Compute.Autorest/docs/Invoke-AzSpotPlacementRecommender.md

 # Invoke-AzSpotPlacementRecommender

 ## SYNOPSIS
-[SOON TO BE DEPRECATED.
-PLEASE USE 'Invoke-AzSpotPlacementScore' INSTEAD] Generates placement scores for Spot VM skus.
+[SOON TO BE DEPRECATED] Generates placement scores for Spot VM skus.

 ## SYNTAX